Sitting on a Fortune: Final

-A second red chair is added behind the Money Chair, and the three qualifying contestants choose their initial positions in the order that they won the first three rounds.
+A second red chair is added behind the Money Chair, and the three qualifying contestants choose their initial positions in the order that they won their rounds.
 A total of seven questions are asked in this round, with the contestant in the rear choosing the category for each as in Round 3.

-The jackpot begins at £100,000, but decreases by £10,000 for every missed question.
+The jackpot begins at £100,000, but decreases by £10,000 for every incorrect answer.
 The contestant in the Money Chair may ask for help from either or both of the others at any time, and may heed or ignore their advice as they see fit.

 A miss on the final question allows the next contestant in line a chance to answer it after moving up to the Money Chair.
 The first one to give the correct answer wins the entire jackpot, while the other two leave with nothing.
 If all three contestants miss this question, no one wins any money.

+The lowest potential jackpot is £20,000, attained if the contestants miss the first six questions in the final and then give two incorrect answers for the seventh.
+The £100,000 top prize requires the contestant initially in the Money Chair to answer every question correctly.

+Transmissions

 Reception

 Joel Golby of The Guardian found Lineker to be a poor presenter with little interest in the contestants, contrasting with fellow ex-footballer Ian Wright on another new ITV game show, Moneyball.
 Billy Weir of The Belfast Telegraph criticised footballers being game show hosts, naming Lineker, Wright and Alex Scott of The Tournament.

-On UKGameshows.com, Iain Weaver was more positive, praising Lineker for running the show efficiently and explaining the rules well.
-He also lauded the format for being flexible and not relying on mechanical gimmicks.